paymill/paymill-example-ios-parse-honeystore/README.md

 # Recurrent Billing with PAYMILL

 PAYMILL is a full-stack payment solution with very reasonable pricing and is easy to setup.
-See how to add it to a iOS application here, for back end we use [Parse](https://parse.com).
+See how to add it to a iOS application here, for backend we use [Parse](https://parse.com).
 If you want to use it only in iOS application you can look at VoucherMill(https://github.com/paymill/paymill-ios/tree/master/samples/vouchermill)

 If you ever need to process credit card payments or recurring payments aka. subscriptions through your iOS applications, you should take a look at PAYMILL.
 PAYMILL is a payment gateway that is easy to set up and which is very developer friendly.
 It only charges fees on a per-transaction basis.